-Discussions about top female soccer players have tended to be dominated by US players.
+Are European Women’s football clubs catching up to the US clubs?
+Discussions about top female soccer players tend to be dominated by US players.
 US girls who dream of becoming professional soccer players seem to have better chances than girls abroad.
+Many people find it perplexing that the US does such a great job training their women, but not their men.
 This is changing fast and, led by Europe, the rest of the world is catching up quickly.

-Professional leagues are being set up across the continent and more top clubs are pouring money and resource into developing their womens teams.
+Professional women’s leagues are being set up across the continent.
+More top clubs are pouring money and resource into developing their women’s teams.
 Youth soccer academies in Europe are also focusing more on developing their girl’s sides.

-In Europe, more top female players are committing to play professional soccer full time and devote 100% of their time to the game.
+In Europe, more top female players are committing to play professional soccer full time.
+They are devoting 100% of their time to the game.
+This is a change.
 The pay for women continues to be below that of the men at the same level of play, but this is also beginning to improve.

 US may have to begin to work harder to continue their domination of the sport on the women’s side.
-There is a new generation of top women’s talent.
+There is a new generation of top women’s talent in the European women’s football leagues.
 Here are a few current examples.

 Vivianne Miedema Arsenal and Netherlands

-The Dutch striker has been compared to compatriot Dennis Bergkamp with her ability not just to score goals but assist them as well.
-She recently notched up 100 goals for her club side Arsenal, breaking the Womens Super League record, and, at the age of 24, is already the all-time leading goal scorer for her country.
-She has won two league titles with Bayern Munich and one with Arsenal and the Players Union, FIFPro, selected her in the worlds best XI.
+The Dutch striker has been compared to compatriot Dennis Bergkamp.
+She not only scores goals, but gets many assists as well.
+She recently notched up 100 goals for her club side Arsenal.
+This set a new Women’s Super League record.
+She is already the all-time leading goal scorer for her country, at only 24.
+She has won two league titles with Bayern Munich and one with Arsenal and the Players Union, FIFPro, selected her in the world’s best XI.

-No wonder that Arsenal are desperate to try and convince her to sign a new contract with the club.
+Arsenal is desperate to try and convince her to sign a new contract with the club.
+This is understandable.

 Wendie Renard Lyon and France

-Renard is one of the best defenders in World football, with an imposing stature combined with composure on the ball, and an uncanny ability to read the game, whilst she is never slow to pose an attacking threat either.
+Renard is one of the best defenders in World football.
+She has an imposing stature combined with composure on the ball.
+Renard also boasts an uncanny ability to read the game.
+She is never slow to pose an attacking threat either.

-With Lyon she has an incredible record, winning 15 straight league titles, and they have also lifted the Champions League trophy on seven occasions.
+With Lyon she has an incredible record, winning 15 straight league titles.
+They have also lifted the Champions League trophy on seven occasions.

-A former national team captain, she has played for France 126 times, scoring 29 goals.
+Renard is a former national team captain.
+She has played for France 126 times, scoring 29 goals.